phuclhp1922/VGU-AI_Lab-Dr.Cuong/README.md

 # VGU-AI_Lab-Dr.Cuong
-Code from the AI Lab of Dr Cuong at VGU
+Code for the AI Lab of Dr Cuong at VGU